 - 2. "Index of consumption expenditure level" is based on two-or-more-person households, and is adjusted using the distribution of household by number of household members and age group of household head. - "Total expenditure" is based on two-or-more-person households, and is deflated by the "consumer price index (CPI)" excluding imputed rent. - 4.
 "Sales at retail stores" is deflated by the CPI for goods (excluding electricity, gas & water charges).
 "Sales of household electrical appliances" is calculated as follows: indices of retail sales of machinery and equipment in the "Current Survey of Commerce" are deflated by the geometric means of the corresponding CPI. - 5.
-Figures of Index of Consumption Expenditure Level and Sales at retail stores for 2013/Q3 are those of July in quarterly amount.
+The Figure of Total expenditure for 2013/Q3 is that of July; Figures of Index of Consumption Expenditure Level and Sales at retail stores for 2013/Q3 are those of July-August averages in terms of quarterly amount.